 Self employed less than 1 year

 Self employed secured loans are available for borrowers who have been trading for a minimum of six months.
-Lenders will ask to see management accounts – plus projections – from the accountant but the rates and types of secured loan available are the same as those offered to employed applicants who are in a stable, long term job.
+Lenders will ask to see management accounts – plus projections – from the accountant but the rates and types of secured loan available are more restricted than those offered to self-employed applicants who have a profitable, established business.
+If you can wait until your first years trading is complete you are likely to find more choice and lower rates.

 Self employed more than 1 year